valyakuttan/Learning_How_to_Learn/Notes/week2.md

 you've already developed and strengthened, may prevent a better idea or solution from being found.
 The German word einstellung means mindset.

-You have to unlearn your erroneous older ideas orapproaches even while you're learning new ones.
+You have to unlearn your erroneous older ideas or approaches even while you're learning new ones.